llvm/llvm-project/clang/docs/BoundsSafety.rst

   equivalent to ``struct { T *ptr; T *upper_bound; };``.
 Since ``__indexable``
   pointers do not have a separate lower bound, the pointer value itself acts as the lower bound.
 An ``__indexable`` pointer can only be incremented or indexed in the positive direction.
-Decrementing it with a known negative index triggers a compile-time error.
-Otherwise, the compiler inserts a run-time check to ensure pointer arithmetic doesn’t make the pointer smaller than the original ``__indexable`` pointer (Note that ``__indexable`` doesn’t have a lower bound so the pointer value is effectively the lower bound).
+Indexing it in the negative direction will trigger a compile-time error.
+Otherwise, the compiler inserts a run-time check to ensure pointer arithmetic doesn't make the pointer smaller than the original ``__indexable`` pointer (Note that ``__indexable`` doesn't have a lower bound so the pointer value is effectively the lower bound).
 As pointer arithmetic overflow will make the pointer smaller than the original pointer, it will cause a trap at runtime.
 Similar to ``__bidi_indexable``, an